Summer Study in Accra, Ghana

 You don’t need a particular major to study in Ghana, or even any major at all.
 The self-discovery that takes place while studying in West Africa will inspire undecided or exploratory students with the direction they’ve been looking for.
 All majors are welcome and if you plan ahead and work with an advisor the courses offered will keep you progressing toward your degree on schedule.
 All courses are taught in English by highly qualified local and visiting faculty.
 Classes meet Monday through Thursday.

 UNDERGRADUATE SUMMER 217 COURSES

-Students who are applying to study abroad this summer must fill the West African Experience Study Abroad Award Application
+For Webster students who are applying to study abroad this summer must fill the West African Experience Study Abroad Award Application

 SOCI 2000: Pan-African Social Movements (3 credits) - This course will explore, through a sociological perspective, the Pan-African movement as a social movement designed to meet a wide variety of socio-economic and political demands from its adherents.
 This will be done with the support of lectures, student presentations, class discussions, audio-visual aids, and a wide variety of reading materials.
 Students interested in sociology, history, political science, economics, international studies, gender studies, and cultural studies will find this course of particular interest as its subject matter will dovetail into each of these related fields of study.

 SOCI 2375: Global Social Problems (3 credits) - This course provides an introduction to a wide range of social problems around the world such as homelessness, crime, and poverty, and how these social problems differ by race, class, and gender.
 Includes major sociological theoretical perspectives on social problems (such as functionalism, conflict, interactionism, and feminism).